Adult Inductive/Discussion Bible Study of The Book of James

 - The terms: perseverance, consider

 You are welcome to come join the discussion on Sunday mornings at 9:00 AM.
-We welcome a new set of eyes to help us observe the richness of this book.
+We welcome a new set of eyes and voice to help us observe the richness of this book.
 If you miss a week, this Blog will help you to catch up.

 What’s next?
 Here’s a chart to aid in your observation of the subjects addressed in chapter 1.